He Māpuna te Tamaiti: Supporting Social and Emotional Competence in early learners

 It includes a range of practical and flexible strategies including establishing consistent routines, developing care and empathy for others, building resilience, fostering peer friendships and supporting children to manage their learning.

 He Māpuna te Tamaiti has an underlying approach that is caring and culturally responsive in line with Te Whāriki: He Whāriki Mātauranga mō ngā Mokopuna o Aotearoa.

 The book comes with a set of cards for use in daily practice and during professional learning conversations.

-He Māpuna te Tamaiti complete book [PDF.
+He Māpuna te Tamaiti complete book (external link) [PDF.
 3.5MB]

 You can download it to create an electronic record you can save, change, and update.
 Alternatively you can print it and complete the self assessment by hand.